Ultimate Guide To Nepal

 Kathmandu Durbar Square is also called Hanuman Dhoka Palace.

-Kathmandu Durbar Square is a visual delight listed in the World Heritage Site.
+Kathmandu Durbar Square is a visual delight listed as a World Heritage Site.
 Its pagoda-styled Nautalle Durbar pays homage to ancient Nepali tradition.
-Prithvi Narayan Shah built the nine-storied palace after unifying Nepal into one state.
+Prithvi Narayan Shah built the nine-story palace after unifying Nepal into one state.

 Another impressive building in Kathmandu Durbar Square was Kasthamandap.
 Legend has it that the giant wooden structure was made using the wood of a single tree.
 Sadly, the 2015 earthquake severely damaged the building.